Bumble Bee Vs Honey Bee Vs Wasp

 A Comparison Of Bumblebee vs Honey Bee vs Wasp

 Among over 1200 flying insects honey bees, bumble bees, and wasps are the most widely known insects.
 People often get confused about identifying the differences among them.
-Because they have a lot of similarities as well as dissimilarities.
+That’s because they share many similarities and differences.

 Honey Bee

-Honey bees are a special kind of flying insects famous for their colonial lifestyle.
+Honey bees are a special kind of flying insect famous for their colonial lifestyle.
 They are called honey bees due to their instinct to produce surplus honey.

-Honey bees are social insects who live in a colony.
+Honey bees are social insects that live in a colony.
 They are a special type of bee that works as a group to build a democratic colony.

 The center of their origin is Southern Asia.
 Almost all types of honey bees are found in this region.
 Though honey bees have expanded their existence to almost all over the country.